Story about my Brother, General Hieu

 - By the end of March, II Corps attacked the VC to relieve a garrison in Bong Son.

-- On 04/10, II Corps launched a joint operation with I Corps to relieve Hoai Nhon District.
+- On 04/10, II Corps launched a joint operation with the I Corps to relieve Hoai Nhon District.

 - On 04/21, the VC attacked two Marine battalions on Highway 1.